WHY DO MY SINUS SYMPTOMS KEEP COMING BACK IF TESTS ARE NORMAL

 Why don’t sinus antibiotics always help?

-If symptoms are driven by inflammation or nervous system involvement rather than bacterial infection in the sinuses, antibiotics aimed at sinus pathogens may not improve symptoms.
+If symptoms are driven by inflammation or nervous system involvement rather than bacterial infection within the sinuses, antibiotics directed at sinus pathogens may not improve symptoms.

 Why do steroids sometimes help briefly?